PanosSam/TicTacToe-with-React/README.md

 # TicTacToe with React
- a simple Tic Tac Toe using React!
+ a simple Tic Tac Toe game using React!